-18 The current average annual concentration of tritium tabulated in 40 CFR 141.66 which is assumed to produce the same four mrem dose equivalent is 20,000 pCi/L, or 2.0 x $10^{-5} \mu$ Ci/mL, equal to 1 percent of the ingested water DCS for tritiated water listed in DOE-STD-1196-2011(DOEe).
+$^{15}$ The current average annual concentration of tritium tabulated in 40 CFR 141.66 which is assumed to produce the same four mrem dose equivalent is 20,000 pCi/L, or 2.0 x $10^{-5}\,\mu\text{Ci/mL}$ , equal to one percent of the ingested water DCS for tritiated water listed in DOE-STD-1196-2011(DOEe).

-The results of the faunal monitoring measurements and monitoring of native vegetation and crops did not indicate releases to either pathway from Pantex Plant activities during 2019.
+The results of the faunal monitoring measurements and monitoring of native vegetation and crops did not indicate releases to either pathway from Pantex Plant activities during 2020.

-As will be discussed in more detail below, the current program concerning the release of property containing residual material has been designed to ensure that such releases are as low as reasonably achievable (ALARA).
+As will be discussed in more detail below, the current program concerning the release of property containing residual material has been designed to ensure that such releases are ALARA.
 Public doses from this pathway are negligible.